Autism Speaks

 Autism Speaks Inc. is an American non-profit autism awareness organization and the largest autism research organization in the United States.
 It sponsors autism research and conducts awareness and outreach activities aimed at families, governments, and the public.
 It was founded in February 2005 by Bob Wright and his wife Suzanne, a year after their grandson Christian was diagnosed with autism.
 The same year as its founding, the organization merged with Autism Coalition for Research and Education.
-It then merged with the National Alliance for Autism Research in 2006 and Cure Autism Now in 2007.
+It then merged with the National Alliance for Autism Research (NAAR) in 2006 and Cure Autism Now (CAN) in 2007.

-The autism rights movement and neurodiversity advocates do not see autism as a disease that needs to be cured, and have criticized Autism Speaks for seeking a cure.
+Members of the autistic rights and neurodiversity movements do not see autism as a disease that needs to be cured, and have criticized Autism Speaks for seeking a cure.
 The word "cure" was dropped from its mission statement in 2016.
+Autism Speaks has also been criticized by some activists, advocates, and researchers for perpetuating stigma against autistic people, promoting pseudoscience, excluding autistic people from decision-making, and continuing to fund genetic research (which some critics assign a low priority to and others fear may be used to seek a cure or lead to the development of a prenatal test).
+Autism Speaks previously funded research examining an alleged link between vaccines and autism; the organization formally accepted the scientific consensus that no such link exists in 2015.